Is Quinoa Keto Friendly? What are the Alternatives?

 Cauliflower rice is the perfect low-carb alternative for quinoa due to its dietary value.
 It helps balance hormones, lowers the risk of heart disease, and battles inflammation.

-It can also prevent cancer, promote weight loss and improve eye and skin health.
-One cup of cauliflower rice comprises 2 grams of fiber, 2 grams of net carbs, and 0g of fat.
+It can also prevent cancer, promote weight loss, and improve eye and skin health.
+One cup of cauliflower rice contains 2 grams of fiber, 2 grams of net carbs, and 0 grams of fat.

 Shredded Broccoli Rice